-The color of a person’s period blood can relay vital health information.
-For example, orange or grey blood can sometimes indicate a vaginal infection.
+The color of a person’s period blood can indicate different health conditions.
+For example, orange or gray blood can indicate a vaginal infection, while dark brown or red can be an early sign of pregnancy.

 During menstruation, the body sheds tissue and blood from the uterus through the vagina.
 This bloody discharge can vary from bright red to dark brown or black depending on how old it is.